Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Introduction

-\paragraph{Acknowledgments.} We are grateful to Mladen Bestvina, Brian Bowditch, Montse Casals-Ruiz, Remi Coulon, Thomas Delzant, Pierre de la Harpe, Ilya Kazachkov, Ashot Minasyan, Alexander Olshanskii, and Mark Sapir with whom we discussed various topics related to this paper.
+\paragraph{Acknowledgments.} We are grateful to Mladen Bestvina, Brian Bowditch, Montse Casals-Ruiz, Remi Coulon, Thomas Delzant, Pierre de la Harpe, Ilya Kazachkov, Ashot Minasyan, Alexander Olshanskii, Mark Sapir, and Alessandro Sisto with whom we discussed various topics related to this paper, and to the referee.
 We benefited a lot from these discussions.
-The research of the third author was supported by the NSF grant DMS-1006345 and by the RFBR grant 11-01-00945.
+The first two authors were partially supported by the ANR grant ANR 2011-BS01-013 and the IUF.
+The research of the third author was supported by the NSF grants DMS-1006345, DMS-1308961, and by the RFBR grant 11-01-00945.